jsteele-ecpi/acroman/readme.md

 ## Features

 - 🔍 **Exact lookup**: Quickly retrieve an acronym’s full expansion, category, description, aliases, origin, and related terms.
 - 🎯 **Fuzzy search**: Match partial terms in acronyms, aliases, or descriptions.
-- 🗂️ **Category-aware**: Each entry contains metadata like category and related acronyms.
 - ⚡ **Fast**: Uses an in-memory index for O(1) lookups, even with thousands of entries.
-- 🛠️ **TUI-ready**: Designed to integrate seamlessly with a future terminal UI.

 ---